CaptainYogs/CaptainYogs/README.md

 # 💫 About Me:
-I am a third-year Computer Science student with a passion for coding.<br>Find me playing video games or coding :)
+I am a fourth year Computer Science Engineering student with a passion for coding.<br>Find me playing video games or coding :)

 ## 🌐 Socials: